Top of the Verse magazine, Spring 2950 edition

 The senate's re-evaluation of Nyx is writing on the wall for Levski

 Furthermore, the origins of this "experimental terraformation" remain shrouded in suspicion.
 The UEE does not give away planets for free.
 If the Empire, or a mega-corporation operating under its shadow, is responsible for turning Nyx I green, then the price tag will be sovereignty.
-The influx of InterSec Defense Solutions contractors hunting "Vanduul tech" in the Glaciem Ring only adds fuel to the conspiracy theories.
+What will they require in return?
+Will they even allow Levski to remain?
+Additionally, the recent influx of InterSec Defense Solutions contractors hunting "Vanduul tech" in the Glaciem Ring adds fuel to the looming conflagration.

 The timing could not be more volatile.
 The reopening of the jump points has flooded Levski with traffic from Stanton and Pyro, overwhelming the station’s already aging infrastructure.